kputrajaya/botc/files/tutorial.md

 To replace cardboard prompts during the nights (e.g., "This is the Demon"), click the **"Prompt"** button on the bottom.
 You will be presented with a list of available prompts, as well as an option to create a custom one.

-Role prompts on the bottom is used by selecting 1–3 roles to display _before_ clicking the **"Role tokens"** button.
-Use this to give unused roles to the Demon, info for Washerwoman, etc.
+Role prompts below can be used to share not-in-play roles to the Demon, information for Washerwoman, etc.

 ![Prompter](tutorial-prompter.jpg)